 Fly ash which is reclaimed from the pollution control equipment is held in onsite silos.
 The CCR fly ash if destined for landfill placement is conditioned with water at the enclosed silos by means of rotary ash conditioners where the dry ash is wetted prior to being loaded into transport trucks.
 The material is loaded by chutes from the rotary conditioners into the truck beds.
 Bottom ash which is collected in wet silos for storage is dewatered and loaded as a moisture conditioned material into trucks when necessary.
 All trucks are covered prior to transport to an offsite landfill.
+Site roads and are routinely managed with a variety of equipment as necessary.
+Water truck spraying of facility roads is conducted during operation as needed.
+Trucks used to transport CCR are road transport trucks and trailers which are tarped during transport.

 Landfill transport and placement occurs during daylight hours during week day operation of the offsite landfill.
 Material is trucked into the landfill site on paved roads to the operating cell.
-CCR placement is managed at the cell to consolidate active placement in a minimum footprint to allow traffic to be isolated to areas of placement and off of lifts of rolled CCR material.
+CCR placement is managed at the cell to consolidate active placement in a minimum footprint to allow traffic to be isolated to areas of compacted CCR material.
 Coarser Bottom ash is reserved in part and used for access routes along with water truck operation during operation.
 Temporary cover may be placed on inactive areas of the landfill cell as required.
 A site truck wash is used to rinse the transport trucks prior to the return trip to the operating plant.

-A Title V permit required "Fugitive Dust Control Plan" is maintained for the balance of plant CCR management and equipment.
+✓ A Title V permit required "Fugitive Dust Control Plan" is maintained for the balance of plant CCR management and equipment.